 Varenna is easily reached by train – the local railway station is called Varenna-Esino - fast trains from Milan take just 63 minutes.
 Another Italian lakeshore rail route which makes a splendid autumn journey is the line which skirts the west side of Lake Maggiore around Stresa.
 This route is used by all direct Eurocity trains from Switzerland via the Simplon Tunnel to Milan.

 Europe by Rail highlights more train journeys like this across Europe for every time of year.
 The book showcases fine journeys and worthwhile diversions.
-It’s a real help in journey planning, and most of the trips recommended in the book can be booked on Loco2.
+It’s a real help in journey planning.

 Eurostar to Paris: A dash of theatre

 The editors of hidden europe magazine, Nicky Gardner and Susanne Kries, highlight some of the views from Eurostar on the journey from London to Paris and reflect on what makes this route so special.